 ESL-NI 7007 Clear and Effective Writing II

-This course is for people proficient in English who need to further develope their writing skills.
+This course is for people proficient in English who need to further develop their writing skills.
 Participants learn techniques to strengthen their own writing by reading the best writers.
 Write weekly texts with emphasis on organization, audience, word choice, sentence structure, and style.
 With increased confidence, you will learn to examine your own writing with a critical eye and a finer sense of what makes writing effective.

 ESL-NI 7008 Polished Professional Writing II